Broombridge railway station: Services

-Luas
+Luas interchange

 The Luas Broombridge interchange station is the northside Dublin terminus of the Luas Green Line extension and services began in December 2017.
 From Broombridge, the tram route takes the old MGWR route to its Broadstone terminus site before continuing to Dublin City Centre.
 The Broombridge-Hamilton LUAS maintenance depot lies to the south of the line on the final part of the approach to the station.

 Bus connections

 A bus stop is provided at the forecourt on the southern side of the station convenient to the LUAS platforms.
 Dublin Bus route 40E which travels through Finglas and terminates at Tyrrellstown, near Blanchardstown, has Broombridge station as its southern terminus.

 Vandalism

-The station is unmanned and had been subject to significant and sustained vandalism, enough for Iarnród Éireann to be concerned and questions asked about it in the Dáil.
+The station is unstaffed and had been subject to significant and sustained vandalism, enough for Iarnród Éireann to be concerned and questions asked about it in the Dáil.
 The lack of shelter for passengers or seating facilities was similarly questioned,.

 In 2012, additional security measures were added along with seating and decoration in advance of the station's redesign as part of the Luas Cross City project.
 Leap card validators, previously not provided due to vandalism concerns, have been installed and Iarnród Éireann ticket machines were installed towards the end of 2019.